 Forward to today.
 Ten years later, I hike almost daily here in the Rockies, I am a road cyclist, I cross-country ski, and I’m a pretty good Disc Golfer.
 I have learned a valuable lesson: last October, I had a brief scare where I was feeling some unusual fatigue.
 Instead of thinking, “How can I push through this and ignore it?”
 I asked myself, “What do I need to do to care for myself and protect my health?”
 That question led to some tough decisions, but I learned that nothing is really more important than health.

 This summer I will bike to the top of Vail Pass.
 It’s a tough climb, but last summer I did the majority of it; I only have about five miles left to go.
 I will take a picture from the top – once I can stop crying from joy.

-The other word that came to mind as I was writing this posting is love.
 I have always known that the love that Rick gave me during this time was priceless.
 We weren’t yet married and I know that many people in his position would have left.
 Instead he was the gentle, strong, loving man that I fell in love with.
 Together, we found ways to have fun and enjoy our time.
 We also experienced love from all of our very dear friends in Portland who were there for us with kindness, support and true caring.